A pint for you.

 **See page 6 of WWF-UK’s “Land of Plenty” report published in February 2022.

 ***Each year, CMBC produces approximately 1.5m hectolitres (150,000,000 litres) of Carlsberg Danish Pilsner, using around 20,000 tons of barley.
-7,000 tons represents 35% of this annual barley total, meaning regenerative barley is estimated to produce up to approximately 549HL (35% of 1.5m hectolitres is 549HL).
-This is the equivalent of 96 million pints.
+686 tons represents 3.5% of this annual barley total, meaning regenerative barley is estimated to produce up to approximately 549HL (3.5% of 1.5m hectolitres is 52.5HL).
+This is the equivalent of 9 million pints.

 ****Carlsberg Marston’s Brewing Company Limited (CMBC) is taking steps towards “regenerative agriculture” defined as the creation of agricultural systems that aim to improve ecosystem health and resilience (particularly soil health) by reducing the use of energy and chemical inputs in line with the definition provided on page 16 of WWF-UK’s “Land of Plenty” report published February 2022.